INDUSTRY LEADING RESEARCH DRIVING CHANGE

 RESOURCES

-MCCA’s programs and initiatives cover a wide range of diversity management issues, with an emphasis on the professional challenges faced by race/ethnic minorities; women; LGBTQ+ lawyers; people with disabilities; and multi-generational workforces.
-MCCA furthers its mission by publishing research to recognize and promote diversity efforts and related best practices in the legal profession, and by honoring innovative diversity programs.
+MCCA’s programs and initiatives cover a wide range of inclusion management issues, with an emphasis on the professional challenges faced by underrepresented racial/ethnic groups; women; LGBTQ+ lawyers; people with disabilities; and multi-generational workforces.
+MCCA furthers its mission by publishing research to recognize and promote inclusion efforts and related best practices in the legal profession, and by honoring innovative programs.

 Q